Mumps, other outbreaks force U.S. detention centers to quarantine over 2,000 migrants

 The first cases at Pine Prairie were detected in January in four migrants who had been recently transferred from the Tallahatchie County Correctional Facility in Mississippi, according to internal emails.

-Tallahatchie houses hundreds of migrants recently apprehended along the U.S.- Mexico border, ICE officials said.
+Tallahatchie houses hundreds of migrants recently apprehended along the U.S.- Mexico border, ICE said.

 On Tuesday, U.S. Customs and Border Protection Commissioner Kevin McAleenan told reporters that changing demographics on the southwest border, with more immigrants from Central America traveling long distances, overwhelmed border officials and raised health concerns.